 Relaxation therapies, such as meditation, mindfulness or hypnotherapy, may help you to manage pain and fatigue.
 They may also help to reduce stress.

 Mindfulness uses breathing and meditation to change the way you think and feel about a situation.
-There is some evidence that it helps with fatigue.
-There are lots of books, websites and mobile phone apps that can help you try mindfulness, or you could ask your medical team about courses.
+There are lots of books, websites and mobile phone apps that can help you try mindfulness.

-Hypnotherapy is a type of deep relaxation where the therapist puts you into a trance like state.
-They will then make suggestions to help you cope with symptoms like fatigue and pain.
-This can help you change the way you think about them.
+Hypnotherapy is a type of deep relaxation that can help you change the way you think about symptoms like fatigue and pain.
+It can also help you feel more able to cope with symptoms.
 You can get details of hypnotherapists from the British Society of Clinical Hypnosis.

 Visualisation